 - P0455 ACURA EVAP System Large Leak Detected

 If the thermostat fails on your Acura, it can take too long for the engine to warm up.
 The engine control unit (ECU) in your Acura detects this and will trigger a fault code such as P0128 and turn on the check engine light because the engine is taking too long or isn't able to reach normal operating temperature.

 When the thermostat on an Acura gets stuck in the open position, it takes a very long time for the engine to warm up.
 If the thermostat gets stuck in the closed position, your Acura engine will overheat because there is no coolant circulating and cooling down the engine.

 A few of the symptoms that you may notice when the thermostat is stuck.
-Acura check engine light on with code P0128, Engine takes a long time to warm up, Poor engine performance, Engine overheating if thermostat stuck closed.
+Acura checks the engine light on with code P0128, Engine takes a long time to warm up, has Poor engine performance, Engine overheating if thermostat stuck closed.

 Thermostat Related Fault Codes

 - P0118 ACURA Engine Coolant Temperature Sensor 1 Circuit High

 Acura check engine light may turn on due to problems with the automatic transmission.
 When you read the fault codes with an OBD2 scanner, you will get fault codes that start with P07XX.
 These are generic transmission codes.